Korcan Çelikay

-Korcan Çelikay (born 31 December 1987) is a Turkish professional footballer who plays as a goalkeeper.
+Korcan Çelikay (born 31 December 1987) is a Turkish professional footballer who plays as a goalkeeper for TFF 1.
+Lig club Adanaspor.

 Club career

 Beşiktaş

 Çelikay had started his career at İstanbulspor in 2004 and joined Beşiktaş at the end of that season.
 He played at youth team until his promotion to senior squad in 2006–07 season by Jean Tigana.

 Being unable to play for Beşiktaş for senior level, he was loaned out to Istanbul side Tepecik Belediyespor to play at TFF Third League in 2007–08 season.

-In 2009–10 season, he made his senior level league debut against the season-end champion Bursaspor, he entered the game on 43rd minute right after the veteran first keeper of team Rüştü Reçber been injured, on 17th match-day, in which the team suffered a 3–2 home loss, on December 18, 2009, Friday.
+In 2009–10 season, he made his senior level league debut against the season-end champion Bursaspor, he entered the game on 43rd minute right after the veteran first keeper of team Rüştü Reçber been injured, on 17th match-day, in which the team suffered a 3–2 home loss, on 18 December 2009, Friday.
 Following his debut, he played twice at Turkish Cup for the team up against Manisaspor and Konya Şekerspor due to the respective injuries of Reçber and Hakan Arıkan, the main choices for the goal.